BenNicholls/bcon/README.md

 bcon name
 ```

-brings up your favourite editor (currently hardset to be nano.
+brings up your favourite editor (uses your $EDITOR, defaults to nano otherwise.
 Who doesn't like nano?).

 The full implemented list of commands can be found with